rishab231/rishab231.github.io/aboutme.md

 - I'm a student at UC Berkeley
 - I like watching TV shows (talk to me about GoT, Sherlock, Narcos, House of Cards, Silicon Valley)
-- My taste in music has changed in recent times (Two Door Cinema CLub, alt-J, Arctic Monkeys, Halsey)
+- My taste in music has changed in recent times (Have started listening to Two Door Cinema Club, alt-J, Arctic Monkeys, Halsey)
-- I like adding song lyrics in the middle of my conversations
+- I add song lyrics in the middle of my conversations
 - *Triangles are my favorite shape*

 What else do you need?